 Think of this as having nothing to do with panicking about germs.
 Don’t panic.
 Let’s wash our hands properly and frequently, clean ourselves and our surroundings regularly, and then we can have a new conversation about “business as usual”.

 What is your wish list that balances health, professional success, and at the same time, takes other people and resources of all types into account?
-Now is your chance.
+Now is your chance to take action on it!

-I can’t – and won’t – give you your play by play on how to change because only you know what you’ve really got going on.
+I can’t – and won’t – give you play by play instructions on how to change because only you know all your details.

 If you cough or sneeze, cover your mouth.
 No one cares if it’s allergies, you swallowed wrong, or whatever.
 If you do not do this, you are gross to pretty much everyone around you.
 Don’t be gross.